Why industrial manufacturers should invest in product data management

 - Optimising revenue.

-Product data management is a key component of industrial manufacturing, given the symbiotic relationship between manufacturers and their trading partners (distributors and retailers).
+Manufacturing product data management is a key component of industrial manufacturing, given the symbiotic relationship between manufacturers and their trading partners (distributors and retailers).
 A common reason for the suboptimal performance of many manufacturers in the industrial products sector is a lack of connectivity with these partners.
 This has a knock-on effect throughout the value chain to the end customer.

 Industry 4.0 – ‘the fourth industrial revolution’ – has its philosophical foundations in the web-based connectivity and communication of and between literally everything.
 It is a future where myriad devices and ‘things’ (products, energy sources, robots and so on) are interconnected, with AI-driven, cloud-connected capabilities which allow them to communicate, make smart decisions and unleash greater efficiency, value and revenue.